Parkland high school shooting: At least 17 killed, suspect in custody, Florida sheriff says

 "No child, teacher, or anyone else should ever feel unsafe in an American school," he said.

+Marjory Stoneman Douglas High School will be closed for the remainder of the week, Broward school district said in a tweet.
+Westglades Middle School, which was on lockdown during the shooting, will be open Thursday with grief counselors on site to speak to students.

-Governor Rick Scott said on Twitter that he'd spoken to the president, Broward Sheriff Scott Israel, as well as other officials, in regards to the incident and will "continue to receive updates from law enforcement."
+Gov. Scott said on Twitter that he'd spoken to the president, the Broward County sheriff, as well as other officials, in regards to the incident and will "continue to receive briefings from law enforcement and issue updates."

 The FBI is also in touch with local authorities and responding to the incident, Fox News confirmed.
 Sheriff Israel confirmed the agency's involvement and said they'll begin processing the "horrific scene."